-Recent notable scenic productions include the title-role in La Calisto at the Théâtre des Champs-Elysées under Christophe Rousse as well as at La Monnaie under René Jacobs, a large scale Rameau project in Aix-en-Provence with William Christie and American choreographer Trisha Brown, Agathe in Der Freischütz with John Eliot Gardiner at the Opéra Comique in Paris as well as Sandrina in Mozart´s La Finta Giardiniera at the Theater an der Wien with René Jacobs.
-Further highlights of the past also feature Charpentier’s Médée with Emmanuelle Haïm at Théâtre des Champs-Élysées and Polissena in Handel’s Radamisto with René Jacobs at Theater an der Wien.
-In January and February 2015 she returned to La Monnaie for the part of Asteria in Handel’s Tamerlano with a revival in Amsterdam.
-March 2016 brought her back to La Monnaie as Héro in Béatrice et Bénédict (Berlioz), a role in which she appeared also at the 2016 edition of the Glyndebourne Festival.
+Notable scenic productions include the title-role in La Calisto at the Théâtre des Champs-Elysées under Christophe Rousset as well as at La Monnaie under René Jacobs, a large scale Rameau project in Aix-en-Provence with William Christie, Charpentier’s Medée with Emmanuelle Haïm at Théâtre des Champs-Élysées and Polissena in Händel’s Radamisto at Theater an der Wien.
+In January and February 2015 she returned to La Monnaie with Händel’s Tamerlano with a revival in Amsterdam.
+March 2016 brought her back to La Monnaie as Héro in Béatrice et Bénédicte (Berlioz), a role in which she appeared also at the 2016 edition of the Glyndebourne Festival (Laurent Pelly production).
+Further highlights have been a production of Mozart’s Zauberflöte at the Theater an der Wien and the title role in Pelléas et Mélisande at the Teatr Wielki in Warsaw.

-Ever since she won the audience price at the Wigmore Hall Song Competition, Sophie Karthäuser counts among the most coveted recitalists with frequent appearances in Antwerp, Lille, Nantes, Paris, Strasbourg, Bordeaux, Frankfurt, at the Palais des Beaux-Arts Brussels, at the Philharmonic Halls in Berlin and Cologne as well as at New York’s Carnegie Hall and London’s Wigmore Hall, accompanied by pianists Graham Johnson, Eugene Asti, David Lively and Cédric Tiberghien.
-In the past two seasons she charmed her audiences in recitals in Brussels, London, Oxford, Strasbourg, Antwerp and Maastricht.
+Ever since she won the audience price at the Wigmore Hall Song Competition, Sophie Karthäuser counts among the most coveted recitalists with appearances in Antwerp, Lille, Nantes, Paris, Strasbourg, Bordeaux, Frankfurt, at the Palais des Beaux-Arts Brussels, at the Philharmonic Halls in Berlin and Cologne as well as at New York’s Carnegie Hall and London’s Wigmore Hall, Berliner Philharmonie, Kölner Philharmonie, Brussels Palais des Beaux Arts, Frankfurt and Paris, accompanied by pianists Graham Johnson, Eugene Asti, Cédric Tiberghien and David Lively.
+In the past two seasons she charmed her audiences in recitals in Brussels, London, Oxford, Strasbourg, Zürich, Stuttgart, Paris, Cologne and at the Pierre Boulez Hall in Berlin.

-Sophie Karthäuser is an equally sought-after concert soloist and is frequently being invited by prestigious ensembles and orchestras such as The Academy of Ancient Music, Collegium Vocale Gent, Les Arts Florissants, La Petite Bande, Akademie für Alte Musik Berlin, the Freiburger Barockorchester and the Gewandhaus Leipzig among others.
-Her presence on the podium on countless occasions alongside conductors such as Riccardo Chailly, Nikolaus Harnoncourt, Thomas Hengelbrock, Philippe Herreweghe, René Jacobs, Louis Langrée, Marc Minkowski, Kent Nagano, Kazushi Ono, Jérémie Rohrer, Christophe Rousset and Christian Zacharias give testimony to her outstanding artistry.
+Sophie Karthäuser is an equally sought-after concert soloist and is frequently being invited by prestigious ensembles and orchestras such as Staatskapelle Dresden, Gewandhaus Leipzig, Freiburger Barockorchester and Akademie für Alte Musik Berlin among others.
+Her presence on the podium on countless occasions alongside conductors such as Riccardo Chailly, Myung-Whun Chung, Nikolaus Harnoncourt, Thomas Hengelbrock, Pablo Heras-Casado, Philippe Herreweghe, René Jacobs, Louis Langrée, Ingo Metzmacher, Marc Minkowski, Kent Nagano, Kazushi Ono, Jérémie Rohrer and Christophe Rousset give testimony to her outstanding artistry.

 Born in Belgium, Sophie Karthäuser completed her studies with Noelle Barker at the Guildhall School of Music and Drama.